TimGoTheCreator/NEXT/README.md

 ![OpenMP](https://img.shields.io/badge/OpenMP-enabled-orange.svg)

-NEXT is a Multi-Threaded Simulation tool written in C/C++, solving the N-Body Problem using the Barnes-Hut Algorithm at a time of O(N log N)
+NEXT is a Multi-Threaded Simulation tool written in C/C++, solving the N-Body Problem using the Barnes-Hut Algorithm at a time of O(N log N) licensed under the GNU GPLv3+

 ### Initial Conditions
 NEXT includes a modular python script to generate